 \subsection{Motivations}

-Existing fusion paradigms implicitly assume that introducing an additional modality necessarily yields information gain; however, our analysis on the BigVul dataset shows that this assumption does not always hold.
+Existing fusion paradigms implicitly assume that additional modalities necessarily bring effective information gains, but analysis on the BigVul dataset indicates that this assumption does not hold.

-\paragraph{Information Redundancy} Modern pretrained code models acquire rich structural knowledge implicitly through self-supervised learning on large-scale corpora, including syntactic patterns and aspects of control-flow structure.
-Consequently, a considerable portion of the explicit structural knowledge carried by CPGs overlaps with NCS representations.
-To quantify this phenomenon, we compute the Centered Kernel Alignment (CKA) similarity~\cite{pmlr-v97-kornblith19a} between NCS features extracted by CodeBERT and CPG features extracted by RGCN.
-As shown in Figure~\ref{fig:motivation_analysis}(a), the linear CKA score reaches 0.68, far above the near-zero values typically observed between randomly initialized features.
-This result indicates substantial subspace overlap between the feature manifolds of NCS and CPG.
-Blind feature concatenation or attention-based fusion forces the model to process a large amount of duplicated information, which not only increases computation but may also drive optimization toward suboptimal solutions in an over-parameterized space.
+\textbf{Information Redundancy.} Modern pretrained code models have already implicitly encoded a considerable degree of syntactic and control-flow structural information during their self-supervised learning process on large-scale corpora.
+This implies that a substantial portion of the explicit structural knowledge carried by CPG overlaps with NCS representations.
+To quantify this phenomenon, this paper computes the centered kernel alignment similarity between NCS features extracted by CodeBERT and CPG features extracted by the Relational Graph Convolutional Network (RGCN)\cite{pmlr-v97-kornblith19a}.
+As shown in Figure~\ref{fig:motivation_analysis}(a), the linear CKA score between the two reaches 0.68, far higher than the typical near-zero value between randomly initialized features.
+This result indicates that the feature manifolds of NCS and CPG exhibit significant subspace overlap.
+Blind feature concatenation or attention-based fusion---i.e., full-spectrum matching---forces the model to process a large volume of redundant signals, which not only increases the computational burden but may also cause the model to converge to a suboptimal solution in an overparameterized space.